postgres/postgres/documentation/docs/install.md

     [Install on RHEL or derivatives](yum.md){.md-button}

 === "Build from source"

+    The following steps apply to PostgreSQL 16.
+To build `pg_tde` for PostgreSQL 17, replace the version in the commands.

     1. To build `pg_tde` from source code, you require the following on Ubuntu/Debian: